Stephenson 2 DFK 1

-Stephenson 2 DFK 1 (abbreviated to RSGC2-01), also known as Stephenson 2-18 (abbreviated to St2-18), is an enigmatic red supergiant (RSG) or possible extreme red hypergiant (RHG) star in the constellation of Scutum.
+Stephenson 2 DFK 1, also known as RSGC2-01 or St2-18, is a red supergiant (RSG) or possible extreme red hypergiant (RHG) star in the constellation of Scutum.
 It lies near the open cluster Stephenson 2, which is located about 5.8 kpc away from Earth in the Scutum–Centaurus Arm of the Milky Way galaxy, and is assumed to be one of a group of stars at a similar distance, although some studies consider it to be an unrelated or foreground red supergiant.
-It is among the largest known stars, one of the most luminous red supergiants, and one of the most luminous stars in the Milky Way.